NASA’s first asteroid samples land on Earth after release from spacecraft

 The mission’s lead scientist, Dante Lauretta of the University of Arizona, will accompany the samples to Texas.
 The opening of the container in Houston will be “the real moment of truth,” given the uncertainty over the amount inside, he said ahead of the landing.

-Engineers estimate the canister holds 250 grams (8.82 ounces) of material from Bennu, plus or minus 100 grams (plus or minus 3.53 ounces).
+Engineers estimate the canister holds 250 grams (8.82 ounces) of material from Bennu, plus or minus 100 grams (3.53 ounces).
 Even at the low end, it will easily surpass the minimum requirement of the mission, Lauretta said.

 It will take a few weeks to get a precise measurement, said NASA’s lead curator Nicole Lunning.